Frequently Asked Questions (FAQs)

 What happens during the first visit?

-During the initial visit, or initial assessment, I gather background history and clarify your concerns.
+During the initial visit, I gather background history and clarify your concerns.
 This information allows me to develop a diagnosis and appropriate goals to begin treatment.
 The goals are formulated based on your stated desired outcomes along with my clinical impression.
 Also, during the initial visit, we will explore frequency of therapy sessions.

 How is therapy usually structured?